Skip to Content

 Smothered oxtails are filthy in a good way!
 The sauce and gravy hit hard, like licking the fingers hard.
 You'll want some bread on hand for steady soppin too.
 A funky soulful classic jam like Ike Turner's "Getting Nasty" fits the bill perfectly.

-What Are Oxtails?
+What Are Beef Oxtails?

 For those unfamiliar, oxtails aren’t actually the tail from an ox but are from the tail of a cow cut into pieces.
 Each piece has a thick cylindrical bone with chunks of tough, fatty meat.